JimboPower/Stackoverflow-Data-Science-analysis/README.md

 # Stackoverflow Data analysis
-The Stack Overflow 2018 - 2019 surveys avaiable at https://insights.stackoverflow.com/survey data were used here in order to get some information on how programming community changed in 1 year
+The Stack Overflow 2018 - 2019 surveys available at https://insights.stackoverflow.com/survey data were used here in order to get some information on how programming community changed in 1 year
 ### Table of Contents

 1. [Installation](#installation)